Staff Members

 District Manager

 Molly joined the Soil Conservation District in 2018 as a District Technician and has been the District Manager since early 2020.
-Her role for the Soil Conservation District is assisting producers with plans and programs, ensuring programs are followed, organize tree plantings, social media and public information, and managing personnel.
+Her role for the Soil Conservation District is assisting producers with plans and programs, ensuring programs are followed, organize tree season as well as seasonal help, event planning, social media and public information, education coordinator, and managing personnel.

 Molly was born and raised on a small family farm in Illinois.
-She earned her Bachelors degree in Environmental Studies.
+She earned her Bachelors degree in Environmental Studies and minored in Biology & Business Administration.

 District Technician